RDCH106/Keyboard2Xinput/README.md

 The resulting executable takes the appId as a parameter.
 For some old games that only detect gamepads when starting, you can add a sleep between the launch of kb2xi and the game.

+Make sure to adapt the paths to you configuration!

 ## Troubleshooting